Richie Tozier: Appearances in other King stories

 Richie briefly appears in a cameo appearance in King's novel 11/22/63.
 In the novel, after the events of Pennywise, Richie is seen dancing with Beverly preparing for a talent show.
-The two are approached by time traveler Jake Epping, who enquires about the Dunning family.
+The two are approached by time traveler Jake Epping, who inquires about the Dunning family.
 Afterwards, Epping teaches the two how to dance properly.
 However, this meeting is erased by the end of the novel as Epping removes his mark on history.

 In King's novel Duma Key, the song excerpt in the beginning is by a band called Shark Puppy.
 In the credits page of the book, the song is written by R. Tozier and W. Denbrough.

 Reception

-The portrayals of Richie in the 2017 remake by Wolfhard and the 2019 sequel by Hader were both highly praised and considered to be "show-stealers".
+The portrayals of Richie in the 2017 film adaptation by Wolfhard and the 2019 sequel by Hader were both highly praised and considered to be "show-stealers".
 Both portrayals were noted for their comedic relief and chemistry with their fellow cast members, in particular between Wolfhard and Jack Dylan Grazer for the first film and Hader and James Ransone in the second.
 Hader's portrayal was noted for its blend of comedy and drama when required, as well as the subtle references to Richie's sexuality and his implicated love for Eddie, referred to by Pennywise as his "dirty little secret."